-The Policy Board are responsible for the overall strategic direction of Johnston Carmichael.
+The Board is responsible for the overall strategic direction of Johnston Carmichael.
 Members of the Board are appointed by approval of the partner group.

 The Board meets regularly to discuss and review progress with the firm's strategy and address operational issues in the firm.